 In the 70’s nurses had little trays with all of our patients’ medicine cards, and each card was topped with a souffle cup full of each patient’s pills.
 (It was a miracle more mistakes weren’t made!)
 Now we pull each patient’s medicines out one at a time from a central machine, which allows only medicines to be removed from that patient’s file.
+Some hospitals now have a large cart for each hall or floor section with the patients’ medicines.

+Patients had a variety of attitudes about being in the hospital.
 Many older patients thought of the hospital as the place where their older family members went to die.
 Now, hopefully, most people think of the hospital as a place of healing and care.

+Bedside nursing skills were a primary trait of nursing when I started my career.
 Sick and suffering people need not only our technical training, but our compassion and support.
 Today we have these same challenges but we have more understanding of emotional stress and its effects on our patients, how they deal with it and its effects on us.
 We have learned to be patient with the “demanding patient,” the angry family, the overloaded co-worker, and ourselves when we are stressed out.

 Watching a paralyzed patient progress from depression, anger, grief and frustration to enthusiasm and independence again has always been a pleasure beyond words!
 Comforting a dying patient after a long illness, though sad, gives relief to the patient and their families.
 It gives nurses feelings of pride that we can provide some support for them.